sphinx-contrib/spelling/phpdomain/test/test_doc.rst

 .. php:const:: NS_CONST

        A constant in a namespace

 .. php:class:: LibraryClass

     A class in a namespace

-    .. php:method:: instanceMethod($foo)
+    .. php:method:: LibraryClass::instanceMethod($foo)

         An instance method

     .. php:const:: TEST_CONST

         Test constant

     .. php:attr:: property

         A property!

-.. php:method:: LibraryClass::staticMethod()
+.. php:staticmethod:: LibraryClass::staticMethod()

     A static method in a namespace

+.. php:class:: NamespaceClass

+    A class in the namespace, no indenting on children

+.. php:method:: firstMethod($one, $two)

+    A normal instance method.

+.. php:attr:: property

+    A property

+.. php:const:: NAMESPACE_CONST

+    Const on class in namespace

+.. php:staticmethod:: namespaceStatic($foo)

+    A static method here.

 Test Case - not including namespace
 -----------------------------------